Forward-UIUC-2022S/ashutosh-ukey-embedrank-keyphrase-extract/README.md

 This module is responsible for extracting a global list of keywords from a set of papers.
-This repo is a fork of the implementation of https://arxiv.org/abs/1801.04470
+This repo is a fork of https://github.com/swisscom/ai-research-keyphrase-extraction.

 # Setup